 - Groups with a high trust level can substantially lower costs by sharing a family cell phone plan, internet service, buddy pass for gym memberships.
 You can save on service subscriptions of many types such as professional databases, music, or movies.

 Access here an example of shared-house intentional community rules refined over a decade.

 You may want to try out this kind of setup before you do the work to set one up.
 Some for-profit companies that host shared big city month-to-month rental listings are Common, Starcity, Roam, and WeLive.
 Rental-finder platforms that don’t require a set lease include Airbnb.com (with a review system for built-in accountability), digitalnomads.world, coliving.com, anyplace.com, common.com, cohabs.com, and Embassy Network.
 You might also benefit from roommate and housemate finders.
-Community-minded Friendsmates focuses on metro areas.
+Community-minded Friendsmates focuses on metro areas, with a platform similar to Airbnb.
 You might also find useful tips on the ICmatch page Trial run: Join a Household.